-Level I Certificate: 23 semester credit hours (EMT and AEMT)
+Level I Certificate: 22 semester credit hours (EMT and AEMT)

-AAS Degree: 60 semester credit hoursThe course prepares students as emergency medical care providers in a pre-hospital setting.
-Persons certified as EMT-Paramedics provide a higher level of care as specified by the Texas Department of State Health and the National Registry of EMTs.
+AAS Degree: 60 semester credit hoursThese courses prepare students as emergency medical care providers in a pre-hospital setting.
+Persons certified as Paramedics provide a higher level of care than Emergency Medical Technicians or Advanced Emergency Medical Technicians, as specified by the Texas Department of State Health and the National Registry of EMTs.

 STUDENT OUTCOME RESULTS - Paramedic Program

 |Year of Enrollment||Program Student Retention||National Registry Written Exam||National Registry Practical Exam||Positive Placement (Employment)|

 *Results posted are as of March 17, 2020.
 NOTE: Students are allowed up to two years to complete National Registry requirements after course completion.
 The results will be updated as students complete their requirements for the program and National Registry.
 Results for the 2019 Paramedic Cohorts will be posted in 2021.